Particle.news

 Overview

-• He is ranked No. 464 and is playing this year on the second-tier Challenger Tour rather than the main ATP circuit.
+• He is ranked No. 464 and is competing on the second‑tier ATP Challenger Tour this year after injuries curtailed his schedule.

-• He became the first Japanese man to reach a Grand Slam singles final at the 2014 US Open.
+• He became the first Japanese man to reach a Grand Slam singles final at the 2014 US Open, rose to a career-high No. 4 in 2015, and won 12 ATP titles, plus an Olympic bronze in 2016.